Stepping Stones Fund FAQs

 Yes.
 If this is the case, you must select one organisation to be the actual applicant on behalf of the consortium, and the financial/organisational information must be that of the applicant organisation.
 Any grant will legally be the responsibility of the trustees of that charity.
 You must also give a clear account of why a consortium is the best approach and how it will steer the work.
 Being the lead in a consortium bid will not affect the organisation’s own funding relationship with the Trust and they will still be able to hold a grant in their own right.

-The Selection Panel will make recommendations to the City Bridge Trust Grant Committee about support from the Stepping Stones Funds.
-The final decisions will be made in September 2018.
-All interviewed applicants will be advised in writing of the Trust’s decision on their application within a few working days of the meeting.
-If the application is successful, the letter will be accompanied by a copy of the Trust’s standard Terms and Conditions, which must be signed by the organisation’s Chair or Treasurer and returned promptly.
+Funding decisions are made throughout the year and successful applicant will be advised in writing of the Trust’s decision.
+The letter will be accompanied by a copy of the Trust’s standard Terms and Conditions, which must be signed by the organisation’s Chair or Treasurer and returned promptly.
 This does not constitute a request for payment.

 The organisation should write to the Trust when it is ready to start using the grant – this letter should be signed by whoever signed the Terms and Conditions.
 Payments are made by bank transfer and take a couple of weeks from receipt of request, providing any or all relevant conditions have been met.
 Further details can be found in the Payments section of this website.

-If unsuccessful, you can apply to the next round of Stepping Stones.
+If rejected, you can apply 12 months after the date we received your unsuccessful application.
 Providing you are not an existing or recent grant-holder, rejection under the Stepping Stones programme does not prevent you from applying under another City Bridge Trust programme.
 You are free to contact the City Bridge Trust to ask for feedback on your unsuccessful application before re-applying.